-Natural resource assets include watersheds, forests and woodlands (both public and private), fisheries and wildlife resources, soils and erosion potential, and threatened and endangered species.
-Natural resources are highly valued by residents of the CWPP planning area for their contribution to the local quality of life, and as an asset that attracts tourism-related economic activity.
-Fire is part of the natural environment.
-However, when it occurs under certain conditions (i.e. extreme weather and/or unusually dense fuel loading) it can destroy natural assets which are highly valued by the community.
+Natural resource assets include watersheds, forests and woodlands (both public and private), fisheries and wildlife resources and soils.
+Natural resources are highly valued by residents of the CWPP planning area for their contribution to the local economy, quality of life, and as an asset that attracts tourism-related economic activity.
+As described in Section II, fire is an integral part of the natural environment, but when it occurs under changed conditions (i.e. extreme weather, increase in stand density and/or unusually dense fuel loading) it can destroy natural assets.
+In a landscape where fire continues to be the dominant form of forest disturbance, the most effective way to minimize negative impacts of catastrophic fire on natural resources and ecosystems "is to protect the evolutionary capacity of these systems to respond to disturbance" (Gresswell, 1999), which means allowing fire to once again play its role in the ecosystem.